Geodesic Algorithm for Unitary Gate Design with Time-Independent Hamiltonians: Discussion

-We find that our geodesic algorithm is significantly more efficient than stochastic gradient descent and gradient descent algorithms for finding a restricted generating Hamiltonian of a desired unitary gate.
-Gradient descent methods also quickly become unfeasible for larger quantum gates.
+We find that our geodesic algorithm is significantly more efficient than stochastic gradient descent and gradient descent algorithms for finding a restricted generating Hamiltonian of a desired unitary gate of even up to 6 qubits.
+Gradient descent methods also quickly become infeasible for larger quantum gates, and have not been able to find useful quantum gates of more than 3 qubits.
 Our geodesic algorithm takes advantage of how the problem can be described on the Riemannian manifold of $\SU{N}$.
 We use the fact that the location of the solution on the manifold, the target unitary $V$, is known in advance.
 Typically, in machine learning, the location of the solution in the phase space is unknown.
 In these cases, the computation and minimisation of a cost function is required and gradient descent algorithms cannot use information about the location of the target point.
 In contrast, our geodesic algorithm is aware of the target point and attempts to push the parameters towards that point on the manifold at each step.
 The effective generators $\Omega_l$ provide the necessary information for how the Hamiltonian parameters should be updated in order for the next set of parameters to follow the path of the geodesic to the solution as closely as possible.